 Tasmania is a state unique to the rest of the country

-As Australia’s smallest state it is also its only island state and thus holds a personality and environment quite different to its siblings north of Bass Strait.
+As Australia’s smallest state and also its only island state, Tasmania holds a personality and environment quite different from its siblings north of Bass Strait.

 Due to its size, it plays into the hands of travellers who despite covering a smaller distance from place to place can still find themselves a world away from where they were.

 Being separated from the mainland has led to Tasmania developing a different atmosphere and a locality with considerably unique indigenous history.

 When you add a colder climate, Tasmania also produces a range of forests and rivers unmatched by the warmer tropics providing locals with outstanding food, beer and wine.

 So why not jump across the strait and check out what the little brother of the Australian states is quietly hiding.

 Hobart is the state’s capital and offers not only a base in which to explore the countryside but with a mix of beautiful museums and colonial architecture better kept than any other city it provides a relaxing setting gone amiss in the big cities.

 The downtown area, especially around Salamanca is an excellent place to eat out, with charming cafes and bars decked out in renovated sandstone buildings harking back to the cities beginnings.

 So despite the small population, Hobart has a vibrant air helped by the luxury of time and space that you have.

 Instead of flashy lights and sights, enjoy the beautiful Derwent River in this tranquil city.

 You have spent a few days resting and relaxing in Hobart, and now it is time to put on your hiking boots and explore the wilderness that has come to define Tasmania.

 Say hello to Cradle Mountain.

 This area is a massive attraction for interstate nature lovers and is bound to be one of your favourite spots on your trip to Tasmania.

 Existing in the Lake St Clair National Park, Cradle Mountain is home to some of the best walking tracks in the country.